 Television isn’t the sole form of pop culture that played a significant role in making the so-ugly-it’s-beautiful-sweaters trendy.
 Film and celebrities have also kept ugly Christmas sweaters on the map.

 In 1989, comedian Chevy Chase starred in the classic Christmas flick “National Lampoon’s Christmas Vacation.”
 The character’s attire of subtle sweaters and festive ties weren’t too outlandish, but the story’s setting and the film’s evolving acclaim left an impression on both moviegoers and Christmas lovers.
+See for yourself, if you’ve never seen the flix.

 The most iconic movie scene involving an ugly Christmas sweater belongs to “Bridget Jones’s Diary”, a charming comedy that puts a modern twist on Jane Austen’s “Pride and Prejudice.”
 Bridget Jones, played by Renee Zellweger, is visiting her family for the holidays where her mom has planned to set her up with a childhood friend Mark Darcy, played by Colin Firth.
 His ugly green Christmas sweater featuring a massive reindeer complete with fuzzy pompoms and googly eyes acts as a juxtaposition of his pride and questionable fashion sense.
 During an embarrassing encounter with the refined lawyer, Darcy’s disrespectful behavior towards Bridget creates an unforgettable introduction for the character and their subsequent will-they-or-won’t-they relationship.